j6k4m8/365papers/README.md

 # 365papers
 > A paper per day has no effect on doctor proximity (p &lt; 0.05).

+You can read along with my year in papers [here](https://blog.jordan.matelsky.com/365papers/).

 ## I want to do this.
 How?

 - Clone this repository